Awele1111/JADA-Quiz-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 We created an application for users to create and take different quizzes to test their knowledge.
-It's a perfect application for anybody who like trivia or for those who need a good place to study for school!
-Users can even make their quizzes private so that other users cannot see their quiz.
+It's a perfect application for anybody who likes trivia or for those who need a good place to study for school!
+Users can even make their own quizzes private so that other users cannot see their quiz.

 This is a full-stack application that uses a GraphQL API built with Appolo Server, the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server.
-Our site is styled using Bootstrap and React-Bootstrap CSS libraries and is set up to take donations using Stripe.
+Our site is styled using the Bootstrap CSS library and is set up to take donations using Stripe.

 ## Table of Contents